Turks in Ukraine: Religion

 Opened in 2005, the Sultan Suleiman Mosque was also built in Mariupol and named after the Ottoman sultan Suleiman the Magnificent.
 It was built by a Turkish Businessman (Salih Cihan).
 Five times prayers along with the Friday Prayers are offered at the mosque.
 During the 2022 Russian invasion of Ukraine, at least 300 Turks, and hundreds more family members (without Turkish citizenship), were trapped in Mariupol; at least 150 people took refuge in the Sultan Suleiman Mosque.
 The mosque is run by Turkey’s Directorate of Religious Affairs.

 Education

 The Simferopol International School opened by Turkish entrepreneurs in the Autonomous Republic of Crimea in Ukraine has been listed the top school in the list of the country’s best 100 schools.
 Turkish, English, Crimean Tatar, and French are taught at the school.
 In the third year since its establishment, the school has achieved several successes in the Olympics held in the city and across the country.
 The Turkish school also won a bronze medal in the International Environmental Project Olympics (INEPO) held in Turkey.

-Turkish Parliament Speaker of the time, Cemil Çiçek had visited Meridian International School founded by Turkish entrepreneurs in Ukrainian capital Kyiv on April 4, 2013.
+The Turkish Maarif Foundation plans to open a school in Kyiv.
+This was announced by the Ambassador of Ukraine Ahmet Guldere and the President of the Foundation Dr. Birol Akgun.